 MORPC shall, at a minimum, evaluate this policy every two years in alignment with the updates to the Policies for Managing MORPC-Attributable Funds.
-The review will be completed in advance of updates to the Policies for Managing MORPC-Attributable Funds so that any changes to the Complete Streets Policy may be incorporated into that update.
+The review will be completed in advance of or in tandem with updates to the Policies for Managing MORPC-Attributable Funds so that any changes to the Complete Streets Policy may be incorporated into that update.
 This evaluation may include recommendations for amendments to the Complete Streets Policy and subsequently be considered for adoption by the Transportation Policy Committee.

 In order to evaluate the progress resulting from the policy, as well as potential needs for updating the policy, MORPC staff will document information related to project compliance with the policy.
-This may include regular reports on project progress through the Complete Streets Review Process, as well as summaries of the challenges encountered and resolutions made throughout the review process.
+This will include regular reports to the Transportation Advisory Committee and Active Transportation Committee on project progress through the Complete Streets Review Process, as well as summaries of the challenges encountered, and resolutions made throughout the review process.